 Open Document Studio and select report type

 Select the appropriate report type.
-If you have a previous report from the same series in your projects, pull it to maintain format consistency.
+If you have a previous report structure, client brief, or source material in your projects, use it to keep the output consistent.

 04